 In 299 AC, during the War of the Five Kings, Renly Baratheon believes that a host of twenty thousand riverlanders has joined Robb.
 However, according to Catelyn Stark the actual number is much less.

 The acting Hand of the King, Tyrion Lannister, strips Lord Janos of Harrenhal and exiles him to the Night's Watch.
 After the defeat of Jaime, Tywin brings his army to Harrenhal instead of King's Landing.
 Robb Stark, King of the Trident, allows the river lords to leave Riverrun and retake their castles from the Lannisters.
 Sending Ser Cleos Frey as an envoy, Robb claims the lands watered by the Trident and its tributaries, bounded by the Golden Tooth to the west and the Mountains of the Moon to the east.
 However, Tyrion rejects Robb's territorial demands.
 The river lords burn their crops to prevent the Lannisters from taking them, while Tywin has foragers burn villages and slay smallfolk.

 Robb takes the northern horse and some of the Freys to raid the westerlands.
-While Robb is away, his mother, Catelyn Tully, frees Jaime in the hope that he will free her daughters, Sansa and Arya, who she believes are held hostage in King's Landing.
+While Robb is away, his mother Catelyn frees Jaime in the hope that he will free her daughters, Sansa and Arya, whom she believes are held hostage in King's Landing.
 Unknown to Catelyn, however, Arya has been traveling incognito through the war-torn riverlands.

 A Storm of Swords